 Remember this above all else.
 In Christ, we can overcome any obstacle set before us with his strength not our own.
 When Satan is deceiving you of this truth don’t listen lies of the Devil!

 Precious friend, you and I love and cherished by the creator of the Universe and we can always depend on him to be there for us in our time of need.

 Hope in Christ is our only hope in today’s world.
 If I can help you in any way please do not hesitate to comment or message me and I will take your prayer before the throne of Grace.
 Remember when anxiety attacks give it to God.

-Sweet friend, we must learn how to have patience in waiting on God to move on our behalf.
+Sweet friend, we must learn to have patience in waiting for God’s timing to move on our behalf.
 I will pray for you and you can pray for me too.
 Until we are called home to Glory lean on God to see you through the trials of life.
 As hard as it may seem at times we learn and grow when we cast our anxieties over to him.
 Trust me, this is a reminder for me too.